Almost exact recovery in noisy semi-supervised learning: Almost exact recovery using a continuous relaxation

-If $d = o(\log n)$, the same result holds with a proper pre-processing on $A$, and we refer the reader to \cite{levina2018concentration} for more details.
-To keep notations short, we will omit this extra step in the proof.
+Moreover, when $d = \Omega(\log n)$, it is shown in \cite{feige2005spectral} that for every $r>0$ there exists a constant $C'$ such that $\left\| A - \E \: A \right\| \wle C' \sqrt{\bar{d}}$ holds with probability at least $1-n^{-r}$.
+If $\bar{d} = o(\log n)$, the same result holds with a proper pre-processing on $A$, and we refer the reader to \cite{levina2018concentration} for more details.
+We will omit this extra step in the proof to keep notations short.
 Using this concentration bound, we have